 The BA Musical Theatre course at New College Lanarkshire, in collaboration with Queen Margaret University, is intended for those with excellent singing, acting and dance ability and aims to produce all round performers.
 All our expert teaching staff retain close links with the industry and will provide you with the necessary training to develop the skills and versatility needed to meet the demands of current professional practice in the musical theatre industry.
-This one-year full-time course enables those with an appropriate further education qualification to further their studies, providing the training you need to pursue a career in musical theatre and obtain a degree.

 To be accepted on to the BA Musical Theatre programme, it is a requirement that students have previously gained an HND in Musical Theatre or an HND in a related subject (e.g. Acting).
 Entry is by audition only, where candidates will be asked to perform in front of an audition panel, take part in a practical dance workshop and take part in a short interview (more details are available once interviews/auditions are arranged).
 The audition process enables staff to judge a realistic assessment of your suitability for the qualification and awareness of the requirements for the course.
 Higher English and / or Higher Drama are strongly recommended but not essential.
 Previous performance experience, out with previous college requirements, is preferred but not essential.

 You will be provided with a wide range of performance opportunities underpinned by practical training and critical thinking and analysis.
 Subjects include Advanced Performance Technique, Repertoire and Audition, Showcase and Performance Project.

 The focus of the course is to shape and enhance your existing skills and knowledge, build your confidence, develop your business skills, and prepare you for a successful career in performing arts.